Awear0/Stimulus/README.md

 Signals have default copy/move constructor/assignment operators.
 The copy of a signal (and a moved signal) do not have any connections attached to it, even if the original signal had any.

-This is made to ensure that `emitter` inheriting classes can still have default constructors/assignment operators.
+This is made to ensure that `basic_emitter` inheriting classes can still have default constructors/assignment operators.

 ## Connections